hujhax/austin-improv-wiki/The Jukebox Musical Project.md

 ***The Jukebox Musical Project*** is a series of original comedy mini-musicals at [[The Institution Theater]].

 ## Summary
-Each show is written by [[Courtney Hopkin]] and leverages a different music artist's songs as well as time/location for each show.
+Each show is written by [[Performers/Courtney Hopkin]] and leverages a different music artist's songs as well as time/location for each show.

 The individual musicals run for two performances each, every other month.